-The Sherwood Center for the Arts is a 393 seat theater/multi-purpose space with two classrooms and serves as a home for multiple artistic disciplines to work, perform, exhibit, and gather.
+The Sherwood Center for the Arts is a 393-seat theater/multi-purpose space with two classrooms and serves as a home for multiple artistic disciplines to work, perform, exhibit, and gather.
 The mission of the Sherwood Center for the Arts is to Inspire, educate, and enrich the Sherwood community through diverse activities that enhance the quality of life.

-- During its second full year of operations Sherwood Center for the Arts greatly expanded programming and rentals (City-wide Value Community Livability) - Installed the Sherwood Unity Project, a temporary public art exhibit and interactive experience (City-wide Value Citizen Participation) - Enhanced the Family Matinee Series to encourage audience engagement and support audience development (City-wide Value Citizen Participation) - Partnered with the Friends of the Sherwood Center for the Arts to offer over \$6,000 in Assistance to the community in the form of Scholarships and Production grants.
-(City-wide Value - Citizen Participation) - A projected 28,837 community members visited the Center for the Arts in FY 2017-18 for classes, events rentals and other activities - Eight companies call the Center for the Arts their performance home, offering 25 productions, with 62 performances serving over 20,000 audience members in FY 2017-18.
-(City-wide Value Citizen Participation)
+- During its second full year of operations, Sherwood Center for the Arts greatly expanded programming and rentals (Citywide Value Community Livability). - Installed the Sherwood Unity Project, a temporary public art exhibit and interactive experience (Citywide Value Citizen Participation). - Enhanced the Family Matinee Series to encourage audience engagement and support audience development (Citywide Value Citizen Participation). - Partnered with the Friends of the Sherwood Center for the Arts to offer over \$6,000 in Assistance to the community in the form of Scholarships and Production grants.
+(Citywide Value Citizen Participation). - A projected 28,837 community members visited the Center for the Arts in FY 2017-18 for classes, events rentals and other activities. - Eight companies call the Center for the Arts their performance home, offering 25 productions, with 62 performances serving over 20,000 audience members in FY 2017-18.
+(Citywide Value Citizen Participation).

-- Develop and write the Sherwood Public Art Master Plan (City-wide Value Community Livability) - Launch a new Performance Series focusing on more mature audiences (City-wide Value Citizen Participation) - Start planning on Phase 2 of the Sherwood Cultural Walking Tour (City-wide Value Community Livability) - Increase sponsorships to support programs at the Center for the Arts (Citywide Value - Community Partnerships)
+- Develop and write the Sherwood Public Art Master Plan (Citywide Value Community Livability). - Launch a new Performance Series focusing on more mature audiences (Citywide Value Citizen Participation). - Start planning on Phase 2 of the Sherwood Cultural Walking Tour (Citywide Value Community Livability). - Increase sponsorships to support programs at the Center for the Arts (Citywide Value - Community Partnerships).

-Strategy Measures FY16-17 Actuals FY17-18 Projected FY18-19 Projected Number of registrations for classes, workshops or camps 452 527 550 Increase Number of production rentals 23 25 30 participation and utilization Number of facility rentals 50 56 60 of the Center Number of tickets sold to Center for the Arts programs & events 938 933 1,000 for the Arts facility and programs Number of attendees for free arts events 2,516 2,906 3,000 P. 08.
-0110 Number of attendees for visiting events & rentals 18,700 24,388 27,000
+Strategy Measures FY16-17 Actuals FY17-18 Projected FY18-19 Projected Number of registrations for classes, workshops or camps 452 527 550 Increase Number of production rentals 23 25 30 participation Number of facility rentals 50 56 60 and utilization of the Center for the Arts Number of tickets sold to Center for the Arts programs & events 938 933 1,000 facility and programs Number of attendees for free arts events 2,516 2,906 3,000 Number of attendees for visiting events & rentals 18,700 24,388 27,000